-UPS SurePost offers a good balance of a low price and a reasonable delivery speed.
+UPS SurePost Shipping offers a good balance of a low price and a reasonable delivery speed.
+The UPS SurePost delivery time is slower than UPS ground service, but is sensible for the price.
 It also offers significant savings over typical ground shipping options by offloading shipping to a large delivery area to USPS, which is already visiting many of the locations and can handle Saturday delivery.

 When looking at the market, there is no shortage of shipping options.
 But the key is to find a match between the customer’s expectations and the most cost-effective method for delivery.
 Once you find this match and utilize creative options to slash that last-mile cost, you can create maximum efficiencies within your business.